How to describe yourself in an interview?

 Anyone can answer this question by saying they are a strong communicator, they are hardworking and that they have a passion for the industry.

 To stand out you need to be specific.
-And the way to do that is to pick three key points, structure them in a way that is easy to remember for the interviewer and follow the rule of:
+The way to do that is to pick three key points, structure them in a way that is easy to remember for the interviewer and follow the rule of:

 Key statement; then Evidence.

 Even if you’re not asked this in the interview, you still need to have the answer worked out.
-Because if you’re not clear on this yourself, there is no possible way you will get it across to the interviewer.
+If you’re not clear on this yourself, there is no possible way you will get it across to the interviewer.

 The above really only scratches the surface of what you need to prepare for an interview.
 The Communications Clinic offers tailored one to one interview preparation sessions to help you get over the line and secure the job you want.
 We put you through an interview, record it, assess it and make you better.